andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/13-new_mexico.md

 If I were able to ask him he'd probably say "oh, well, maybe?
 I dunno".
 Because that would have been the hundredth ski trip of his life.
 It was my first.
 I don't remember my second ski trip.
 Hell we probably went to Angel Fire.

+<h4 class="article-subheader">Santa Fe</h4>
+I pull into Santa Fe after dark and check in to El Sendero Inn, a run-of-the-mill motor hotel that would come standard in your Post-War Americana starter kit.
+To my delight the rooms appear to have been renovated in the past few years, with little to no wear-and-tear, shockingly clean carpet, actually comfortable beds, and sleek, modern appliances.
+Google is besmirching the good name of the Sendero by calling it a "1-star hotel."

+* Were there any Olympic events on today?
+I thought I watched some snowboarding or women's skiing

+My short stay in Santa Fe did not start off on the right foot.
+As I open my Dopp kit I notice everything is perplexingly coated with an an oily film.
+I pull everything out and stack it on the sink when I find the culprit.
+My tincture of beard oil has opened in transit and deposited its contents upon everything in the toiletry bag with a slippery residue.

+After cleaning up my amenities then myself I make the short walk to Hotel La Fonda on the Plaza for what I hope is a dynamite serving of New Mexican enchiladas.
+My first night of this trip I enjoyed enchiladas in Las Cruces, New Mexico, it feels poetic to bookend the trip with New Mexican enchiladas.

+New Mexican enchiladas possess two main qualities that differentiate them from other families of of enchilada.
+The first is a general proclivity of New Mexican cuisine, which is their use of green chiles.
+Most places when you order salsa it's red.
+Because that's the color of salsa right?
+Not in New Mexico.
+It's such a point of pride that residents of the great state of New Mexico have the option of brandishing a license plate upon their vehicle with green chiles.
+My favorite variant on the green chile/red chile dichotomy is "Christmas style" - half green/half red.
+Because that just seems like more fun.

+The second emphasis of New Mexican enchiladas is explicitly related to enchiladas, and based on the strong feelings a disconcertingly large proportion of the population hold about tropical fruits on pizza, likely to be controversial.
+Instead of rolling the enchiladas in a tortilla sleeping bag, enchiladas in New Mexico are laid flat and stacked like an order of flapjacks with the filling in between the tortilla scaffolding.

+About half way through my libation the enchiladas arrive and I immediately notice something is wrong.
+I look up to the unsuspecting waitress,

+"They're not flat."

+"Oh I'm sorry, did you want them flat?"

+"I thought that's how y'all did it in New Mexico?"

+"Well typically it is, but we get so many tourists that come in here and throw a fit that we started rolling them.
+Do you want me to have them re-do it?"

+"Oh no, this is totally fine, I just had my heart set on some authentic New Mexican enchiladas"

+"Are you sure you don't want me to send them back?""

+"No these look great.
+Thank you so much."

+So I ate some lame ass rolled up enchiladas.

+Seinfeld enchilada rollers?

+Thinking back over this interaction I think I might have to start working "That won't be necessary" into my lexicon.

+"They're not flat"

+"Oh I'm sorry, did you want them flat?"

+*Don Draper glare-squint* "That won't be necessary."

+My last stop as I leave town is Ohori's Coffee, which is one of my favorite coffee shops I've ever patronized.
+Did it used to be something else????
+The large windows allow the first rays of the morning to caress the adobe walls and glint off the stainless steel apparati of the espresso machine.
+The high ceilings give the feel of a space that's much larger than a coffee shop should be.
+The Southwestern vibe is accentuated by Talin Market right next door, specializing in world cuisines and native staples.

+As I leave Santa Fe I take a peek at the trip odometer.
+10,450.9 miles.

+<h4 class="article-subheader">Southbound & Down</h4>
+The trip is starting to wind down, 32 days of skiing down and only 1 to go.
+I gather up my things in Boulder and say goodbye to the Millennium Harvest, the second spookiest hotel I've stayed at on a ski trip behind only the
+<a href="/traveler/2021_04-ski_trip/wp/day_5.html?id=timberline" target="_blank" rel="noopener noreferrer">Timberline</a>.
+Before I leave town I make my way to
+Chautauqua Park for a quick picnic in the shadow of the Rockies.
+The weather is perfect and the park is filled with dozens of Boulderites enjoying a nice lazy Sunday.

+I don't linger too long because I have 300 miles of highway on my schedule today and they ain't gonna drive themselves.
+I load back into the Pathfinder and start findin' a path.
+The first few hours are uneventful interstate boredom, south on I-25 with the Colorado Front Range to my right.
+At the northern flank of the Sangre de Cristo Mountains I dive West and see the familiar sights of Northern New Mexico that I remember so fondly from my youth.
+It's probably been 20 years since I've been here and a strange sense of nostalgic familiarity and newness is running through my veins.